w-m/ffsplat/README.md

 ffsplat is a powerful framework to convert and compress 3D Gaussian Splatting scenes.

+**NOTE: this code is pre-alpha, under heavy development, a community developer preview.
+Please expect more documentation in the coming weeks (July 2025).**

 - **Github repository**: <https://github.com/w-m/ffsplat/>

 ## Quick Start